 Be sure to take beach toys like floats and beach balls so you can capitalize on every element of the beachfront.

 Remember your camera to capture special family moments like your kids playing in the water and making a sandcastle.

 4. PLAN A MOVIE NIGHT

-There’s no reason to leave home for movie night once you have a TV, warm blankets and lots of popcorn.
+There’s no reason to leave home for a movie night once you have a TV, warm blankets, and lots of popcorn.
 Create the mood you want by having everything available that the movie theater would.

 For added fun, let the kids pick out the movie or have a raffle to see what movie wins.